 We have acquired Early Literacy Stations (ELS), complete educational solutions loaded with 50 educational software titles for kids ages 2 to 10.
-The computers are currently available at the Philip S. Miller (Castle Rock), Parker, Lone Tree, Jamie H. LaRue (Highlands Ranch) and Castle Pines library branches.
+The computers are currently available at the Philip S. Miller (Castle Rock), Parker, Lone Tree, James H. LaRue (Highlands Ranch) and Castle Pines libraries.

 The Arapahoe/Douglas Works!
 Workforce Center has moved its satellite office in Castle Rock from the Douglas County Human Services building to the Philip S. Miller Library.
 The new location in downtown Castle Rock offers increased visibility and more space for the workforce center to provide no-cost employment assistance to job-seekers and businesses.
 It is the first time in history that an Arapahoe/Douglas Works!